Node Embedding over Temporal Graphs: Introduction

 \section{Introduction}

-The Web is a growing universe of interlinked pages, social ties, and a fund of human knowledge accumulated over the years.
-The understanding of Web change has implications for tools that are designed to help people interact with dynamic content, such as search engines and recommender systems.
 Understanding the development of large graphs over time bears significant importance to understanding community evolution and identifying deviant behavior.
-For example, identifying nodes that have an unusual structure change over time might indicate an anomaly or fraud \cite{akoglu2015graph}.
-Another structure change can help identify new communities in a social network and thus can be used to improve social recommendations of friends~\cite{radicchi:2004:PNAS,Pal:05:NATURE} or detect roles in a network~\cite{Rossi:15:tkde}.
-Other applications can optimize the network's growth by building smarter caching mechanisms.
+For example, identifying nodes that have an unusual structure change over time might indicate an anomaly or fraud.
+Another structure change can help identify new communities in a social network and thus can be used to improve social recommendations of friends or detect roles in a network.

 Many important tasks in static network analysis focus on predictions over nodes and edges.
 Node classification assigns probabilities to a set of possible labels.
 For example, a person's role in a social network.
-Another important task is link prediction~\cite{Liben-Nowell:2007:LPS}, which involves assigning a probability to an edge.
+Another important task is link prediction, which involves assigning a probability to an edge.
 For example, predicting whether two users in a social network are friends.
 In this paper, we focus on dynamic predictions of future interactions that involve structural changes.
 For example, predicting a person's future role or whether two users will become friends next year.